-The purpose of the 2012 Plan and our other incentive plans is to attract, motivate, retain, and reward directors, officers, employees, and other eligible persons through the grant of awards and incentives for high levels of individual performance and increasing the value of our business, as well as to further align the interests of award recipients and our stockholders.
-The 2012 Plan authorizes stock options, stock appreciation rights, restricted stock, performance stock, stock units, stock bonuses, dividend equivalents, other similar rights to purchase or acquire shares, and other forms of awards granted or denominated in our common stock or units of the Company's common stock, as well as cash bonus awards.
-Directors, officers, or employees, and certain consultants and advisors may receive awards under the 2012 Plan.
-Pursuant to the 2012 Plan, we granted or issued incentive stock options to officers and non-qualified stock options and RSUs to employees, officers, and non-employee directors.
-The requisite service period for stock options granted to our employees under the 2012 Plan as well as all other previously existing stock plans is generally four years; the requisite service period for stock options granted to our directors is generally one year.
-The requisite service period for RSUs granted under the 2012 Plan is generally three years for employees and one year for directors.
+The purpose of the 2017 Plan and our other incentive plans is to promote the success of the Company by providing an additional means for us to attract, motivate, retain and reward directors, officers, employees, and other eligible persons through the grant of awards.
+Equity-based awards are also intended to further align the interests of award recipients and our stockholders.
+The 2017 Plan authorizes stock options, stock appreciation rights, stock bonuses, restricted stock, performance stock, stock units, phantom stock or similar rights to purchase or acquire shares, and other forms of awards granted or denominated in our common stock or units of the Company's common stock, as well as cash bonus awards.
+Members of the Board of Directors, officers or employees, certain consultants and advisors of the Company and its subsidiaries are eligible to receive awards under the 2017 Plan.
+Pursuant to the 2017 Plan, we granted or issued non-qualified stock options and RSUs to employees, officers, and non-employee directors during 2017.
+The requisite service period for stock options granted to our employees under the 2017 Plan as well as our Prior Plans is generally four years; the requisite service period for stock options granted to our directors is generally one year.
+The requisite service period for RSUs granted under the 2017 Plan and our Prior Plans is generally three years for employees and one year for directors.